 Today on The Day, the political party winning votes with every new terror alert - the Alternative for Germany (AfD).
 But what kind of alternative?
 DW's Brent Goff puts that question to one of the party's leaders, Alexander Gauland.

-Alexander Gauland is one of two candidates leading the far-right, nationalist AfD into Germany's federal election this September - and he's known for his controversial, headline-grabbing statements.
+Alexander Gauland is one of two leaders of the far-right, nationalist AfD party - and he's known for his controversial, headline-grabbing statements.

 Legal notice |